AbdulrahmanHR/GPU_score_prediction/README.md

    streamlit run app.py
    ```

-## How to Run the Code
+## Usage

-### Training the Models
+### Training Models
-To train the models and save preprocessing components:
+Run `main.py` to train the hybrid models and save preprocessing components and trained models to the `models/` directory:
 ```bash
 python main.py
 ```

-### Running the Web Application
+### Web Interface
-To launch the interactive web interface:
+Use the Streamlit interface to input GPU specifications and view predictions:
 ```bash
 streamlit run app.py
 ```